queil/rooz/README.md

 * an age encryption key pair intended to use for encryption of sensitive config data (i.e. secrets)

-  The generated key gets stored in the system config volume.
+  The identity is stored **on your machine**, at `~/.config/rooz/age.key` (`$XDG_CONFIG_HOME/rooz/age.key` if set, or wherever `ROOZ_AGE_KEY_FILE` points), mode `0600`.
+It is never written to the engine: a container engine hands the contents of every named volume to every one of its API users, and this key decrypts every secret you have ever encrypted with rooz - including ciphertext you commit to a repository.
+Only the CLI uses it; nothing inside a container ever needs it.

-  :information_source: It's important to back up the generated age identity.
-Run `rooz system configure` to view it.
+  :information_source: It's important to back up the generated age identity - copy that file somewhere safe.
   If the key is lost all the existing config files with encrypted vars won't decrypt and re-encrypting will be required.
   To init rooz with an existing age identity use the `--age-identity` switch.
+Working from a second machine against the same engine means copying the identity file there.

+  :information_source: Upgrading: earlier versions kept the identity in the `rooz_sys-config` volume.
+The first rooz command after upgrading moves it to your machine and strips it from the volume, printing where it went.
+  If that engine is shared with anyone, treat the identity as compromised: re-key with `rooz system init --force` and re-encrypt your secrets.

 You can regenerate the age identity by specifying the `--force` parameter.
 Please note that the existing age key will be wiped out.
 The SSH key pair is deliberately kept - existing workspaces depend on it - so